 Siege of Masada

 Following Menahem’s murder in 66 A.D. in Jerusalem, Eleazer Ben Yair fled from Jerusalem to Masada to command a group of Judean rebels.
-When Jerusalem was destroyed in 70 A.D., the remaining rebels joined Menahem at Masada to live in Herod’s former palaces.
+When Jerusalem was destroyed in 70 A.D., the remaining rebels joined Eleazar at Masada to live in Herod’s former palaces.

 With Jerusalem in ruins, the Romans turned their attention to taking down Masada, the last community in Judea with 960 rebels, including many women and children.
 Led by Flavius Silva, a legion of 8,000 Romans built camps surrounding the base, a siege wall, and a ramp on a slope of the Western side of the mountain made of earth and wooden supports.